kworam/ProcScript/README.md

 Each Proc Instance in the call chain is listed, one per line, with the root Proc at the bottom.

-Note that the Proc call stack starts with `ProcScript Thread Id: 0 Created ...`.
+Note that the Proc call stack starts with:

+	ProcScript Thread Id: 0 Created ...

 Once again, this is not an operating system thread but a *virtual* ProcScript thread.

 The Proc call stack contains the chain of Proc Instances that called each other leading up to the breakpoint or exception.
-Each entry in the Proc call stack is of the form `Proc Name`.`Block Function Name`.
+Each entry in the Proc call stack is of the form:

+	Proc Name.Block Function Name

 In the example above, block function `blockFunction1` in Proc `ProcCallsProc` called Proc `MyFirstProc`.
 The breakpoint or exception occured in the `blockFunction1` of `MyFirstProc`.

-To dump the call stacks of all ProcScript threads, use this function:
+To dump the call stacks of all active ProcScript threads, use this function:

 	PS.threadsToString()